Louisville Cardinals get wings clipped again

 Most Read Stories

-Before you coaches your bloomers in a bunch over players’ lack of loyalty to Alma Mater U. and a second-class bowl game, just remember that Brian Kelly bailed on a third-ranked, 12-0 Cincinnati team — three weeks before the Bearcats were to play in a BCS bowl — to take the Notre Dame job in 2009.
+Before you coaches get your bloomers in a bunch over players’ lack of loyalty to Alma Mater U. and a second-class bowl game, just remember that Brian Kelly bailed on a third-ranked, 12-0 Cincinnati team — three weeks before the Bearcats were to play in a BCS bowl — to take the Notre Dame job in 2009.

 Why, of course